aws/Fleet-Provisioning-for-AWS-IoT-embedded-sdk/MISRA.md

 # MISRA Compliance

-The Device Defender Client Library files conform to the [MISRA C:2012](https://www.misra.org.uk) guidelines, with some noted exceptions.
+The Fleet Provisioning Library files conform to the [MISRA C:2012](https://www.misra.org.uk) guidelines, with some noted exceptions.
 Compliance is checked with Coverity static analysis.
 The specific deviations, suppressed inline, are listed below.